Strawberry Hill (San Francisco): Sweeney Observatory

 The top of the hill is a quiet and peaceful open space with panoramic views of San Francisco although the view is slightly obscured by trees.
 In the center of the open area are the ruined foundations of the Sweeny Observatory, built in 1891 as a public viewpoint and destroyed by the 1906 earthquake.

 Paths are closed to vehicle traffic.
 The hill is a popular destination for joggers and dog-walkers, especially on the weekends.
 Local high school track and cross country teams are frequently seen practicing running up and around the hill for resistance training.

+In popular culture

+In 2024, the hill was discussed during an episode of The Metallica Report, as Ron Quintana shared memories of first meeting drummer Lars Ulrich there.

+Slowcore band Red House Painters composed a song named after the hill for their 1993 album Red House Painters (Rollercoaster).